 “It’s just a specially decorated drone.
 Amazon uses them all the time to deliver packages.”

 He entered a nearby Starbucks.
-His phoenix was parked by the Hollywood Walk of fame, meekly drinking a glass of wine.
+His phoenix settled itself by the Hollywood Walk of fame, meekly drinking a glass of wine.
 He had taught it to do so, in the manner of the trained Arab horses that the Tang Emperor was fond of.

-A young woman chewing gum between tattooed lips, came up to him.
+A young woman chewing gum between tattooed lips walked up to him.
 She wore a bright shirt that reminded him of peacock plumes.

 Li Shangyin remembered the dancing girls and concubines of Chang An, in particular the Persian or Arab women in diaphanous gowns with breaths of spring.

 “That’s right, you must be Miss No Worry.”
 He gave a big smile, as though he had passed a test.